 Apparently Newton is of the opinion that empirical research is done on the basis of deduction instead of guessing.
-What he calls hypothesis here, is indeed no more than a guess, as it is thought up without any logical connection to the phenomena at hand.
-Having criticism of the old is easy, while creating the new is difficult, Feynman also remarks, and of course at first glance it seems he is right, certainly from his perspective, where guessing is the only possible option left.
+What he calls hypothesis here, is indeed no more than a guess, as it is thought up without any logical connection to the phenomena involved.
+Feynman also remarks that having criticism of the old is easy, while creating the new is difficult.
+Of course at first glance it seems he is right, certainly from his perspective, where guessing is the only possible option left.
 On the other hand, Newton makes it look like it should be possible to directly deduce the new from the old.

-We could take a look here at an example from the history of science, perhaps even the most significant in the whole of its history, of the shift from the geocentric to the heliocentric worldview, as it was presented by Nicolaus Copernicus in his work De revolutionibus orbium caelestium.
+We could take a look here at an example from the history of science, perhaps even the most significant example in the whole of its history, of the shift from the geocentric to the heliocentric worldview, as it was presented by Nicolaus Copernicus in his work De revolutionibus orbium caelestium.
 (On the Revolutions of the Heavenly Spheres) How did he come up with his completely new view of the universe?
-First perhaps we should acknowledge that the heliocentric world view was not completely new at all.
-Apart from Claudius Ptolemy's Almagest, Copernicus studied ancient Greek texts speaking about the heliocentric worldview.
-In the days of Ptolemy however, heliocentrism was already controversial.
-Copernicus realised perfectly well how controversial his work would be in his day, but nevertheless he arranged the publication of the book, be it after his death.
-In his foreword he addressed Pope Paul III directly, explaining why he published it despite the controversy it would stir.
-In the foreword, his ideas are presented as a hypothesis, but in the chapters of the work itself, he shows that he is strongly convinced that the view he presents is the best explanation of the data which were at his disposal at the time.
+First, perhaps we should acknowledge that the heliocentric world view was not completely new at the time.
+Copernicus had already studied several ancient Greek texts mentioning the heliocentric worldview texts.
+One of these texts was Claudius Ptolemy's Almagest.
+In the days of Ptolemy however, heliocentrism was already a controversial point of view.
+Copernicus realised perfectly well how controversial his work would be in his day, and he chose wisely to arrange for the book to be published after his death.
+In his foreword he addressed Pope Paul III directly, explaining why he published it all the same, despite the controversy it would stir.
+In his foreword, his ideas are presented as a hypothesis, but in the chapters of the work itself, he shows that he is strongly convinced that the view he presents is the best explanation of the data which were at his disposal at the time.

-How could he be so sure that the earth was not at the centre of the universe if it was not on the basis of a proven hypothesis?
-In De revolutionibus he gives two "facts" which are "enough to show" that the centre of all known (then circular) planetary orbits is the sun, and not the earth.
-His first argument is the "apparent nonuniform motion of the planets" and the second is that their distance from the earth varies significantly.
+So how could Copernicus be so sure that the earth was not at the centre of the solar system, if it was not on the basis of a proven hypothesis?
+In De revolutionibus he gives two "facts" which are, as he formulates it, "enough to show" that the centre of all known (then circular) planetary orbits is the sun, and not the earth.
+His first argument is the "apparent nonuniform motion of the planets" while the second is that their distance from the earth varies significantly.
 Both these observations are inconsistent with the sun and the planets moving in concentric circles around the earth.
-At that time there was no proper explanation for the retrograde movements of the planets, and it was unclear why the sun and moon did not show any retrograde movement.
-Also the differences between inner and outer planets were not properly understood.
-He writes (English translation by Charles Glen Wallis):
+At that time, there was no proper explanation for the retrograde movements of the planets, and it was unclear why the sun and moon did not show any retrograde movement.
+Also the differences between the movements of the inner and outer planets were not properly understood.
+He writes (English translation by Charles Glen Wallis3):